-The professional values forms are found in the relevant tab on the placement page within the ePAD (shown for Part 2).
+The professional values forms are found in the relevant tabs on the placement page within the ePAD (shown).
+Only the Practice Assessor can complete and submit the final assessment form.

 Q: Who assesses the professional values?

 A: The Practice Supervisor or Practice Assessor can assess the student's demonstration of professional values at the mid-point of the placement.
 If the Practice Supervisor assesses at the mid-point this will be reviewed by the Practice Assessor during the mid-point interview.
 The final assessment of the student's achievement of professional values on the placement is made by the Practice Assessor.
 They will also discuss and review with the student their reflection on meeting professional values.
 Any concerns will be discussed with the Academic Assessor.